dustatron/dustatron-site/GITHUB_OAUTH_SETUP.md

 If you encounter issues:

-- Ensure your callback URL exactly matches what's configured in the GitHub OAuth App
+- Make sure your GitHub OAuth App is correctly configured
+- Ensure the **Authorization callback URL** is set to `https://dustatron.github.io/dustatron-site/callback`
 - Check browser console for any errors
-- Verify that your client ID is correctly set in `config.yml`
+- Verify that your client ID is correctly set as `app_id` in `config.yml`
 - Make sure your site is properly deployed with the latest changes
+- Try clearing your browser cache and cookies